Chao-Xi/jxazurebook/docs/az305/8az305_summary.md

 >

-* SIS can be used to automate SQL Server databases
+* SSIS can be used to automate SQL Server databases
-* SIS can be used as an integration runtime in Azure Data Factory
+* SSIS can be used as an integration runtime in Azure Data Factory

 **SSIS has...**